duplode/elo-zs/docs/folyami.md

     j(x) title 'rating 1800' ls 8,\
 ```

-## Appendix: points gained
+## Appendix: illustrative charts

+### Points gained after a win

-The table below provides, for the sake of illustration, a small sample
+The table below displays several examples of points gained after a match
-of points gained after a match win for different combinations of rating
-difference (rows) and remoteness/scoreboard distance (columns), with no
+win given different combinations of rating difference (rows) and
-provisional factors involved.
+remoteness/scoreboard distance (columns).
+No provisional factors are
+applied.
 Values are rounded to one decimal place.

  ↓ΔR \\ ΔP→        1    3    6   10   15
 -------------   ---- ---- ---- ---- ----